 We got chatting to a Canadian couple, they went to 7-Eleven and picked us up some snacks, the bus still wasn’t turning up.

 Finally, at around 11pm, our bus arrived.
 Our experience was off to a good start.
 Everyone surged forward and somehow our bags ended up being put in last, which was worrying after the stories we’d heard about things being stolen and bags being rummaged through – ours were the easiest to access.

 As it turns out, we had the back row to ourselves so we could lay down with our valuables well covered by the seats in front.
+Take that, seat recliners!
+You all thought you were so clever nabbing those seats!
 And amazingly, I slept for most of the journey, which is more than most people on the bus could say.

 Unfortunately, we ended up on another songthaew which also charged 200 each.
 I knew the islands would be expensive, but I was not expecting them to charge 12 people £4 each for a 15 minute journey!!
 That would be outrageous in the UK, let alone Thailand.